microsoft/dstoolkit-route-optimization/README.md

     pip install -r requirements.txt
     ```

-    If you are using Visual Code, you will find a kernel named route-optimization in the kernel list.
-If you want to use Jupyter Notebook instead, then you need to create a kernel explicitly:
+    If you are using Visual Studio Code, you will find a kernel named route-optimization in the kernel list.
+If you want to use Jupyter Notebook instead, create a kernel explicitly:
     ```
     python -m ipykernel install --user --name route-optimization --display-name "route-optimization"
     ```

 3. Upload sample data

-    We have prepared some sample data in the [sample_data](./sample_data) directory.
+    We have prepared some sample input data in the [sample_data](./sample_data) directory.
 You need to upload all the data to the default Datastore in your Azure ML workspace.
-The [order_small.csv](./sample_data/order_small.csv) under this directory is a small example of the route optimiztion problem, which is best for testing.
-You can try [order_large.csv](./sample_data/order_large.csv) if you want to test the large-scale run.
-Besides, there is another file named [distance.csv](./sample_data/distance.csv) that stores the pair-wise distance between different locations.
-To find your default Datastore, you can login your Azure ML studio, and click on the Datastores ICON:
+The [order_small.csv](./sample_data/order_small.csv) under this directory is a small sample, best for testing.
+You can alternatively use [order_large.csv](./sample_data/order_large.csv) to test parallel run.
+In addition, there is another file named [distance.csv](./sample_data/distance.csv) that stores the pair-wise distance between different locations.

+    To find your default Datastore, you can login your Azure ML studio, and click on the Datastores icon:

     ![image](docs/media/default-datastore.png)

-    In the detailed page of the default Datastore, you can find the Blob container link that associated to this Datastore.
+    In the Overview page of the default Datastore, you can find the Blob container linking to this Datastore.
 Follow the link, you can go to the portal of the container, where you can upload the sample data.

     ![image](docs/media/default-container.png)